 Bound Together offers client-centered affirming and inclusive counseling services for adolescents, adults, and couples from an empowering, sex-positive, feminist perspective.

-Stefani Goerlich, LMSW, is a certified sex therapist and is qualified to discuss every aspect of relationships and intimacy.
+Stefani Goerlich, AASECT, LMSW, is a certified sex therapist and is qualified to discuss every aspect of relationships and intimacy.
 While insurance is possible pending a diagnosis, Bound Together Counseling generally offers patients a private pay model, which allows for full confidentiality.

 Another great option for a certified sex therapist (CST) or a certified sexuality counselor (CSC) is the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 The AASECT has a referral directory in which you can search for a CST or CSC in your area (nationwide in the United States).